wistlyr/whistler/content/about.md

 **Hello!**

-This is a placeholder for now.
-I'm a writer!
-Yay!
+I am wisty (in lowercase)!
+I write.
+The rest is a placeholder!